-- The accusation must be made within thirty (30) calendar days of the time the student knew or should have known that there were grounds for the complaint/grievance. - The complaint/grievance shall be made only to the Digital Academy of Florida Director of Schools. - The person receiving the complaint will gather information for the complaint form. - The allegation shall be reported in writing with necessary information as determined by the Hendry County School Board.
+- The accusation must be made within thirty (30) calendar days of the time the student knew or should have known that there were grounds for the complaint/grievance. - The complaint/grievance shall be made only to the Digital Academy of Florida Director of Schools. - The person receiving the complaint will gather information for the complaint form. - The allegation shall be reported in writing with necessary information as determined by the Hendry County School Board or Dixie County School Board as appropriate.